The Work-Life Conundrum: Struggle Now or Down the Road?

 That’s a good decision—and perhaps, as a result, millennial women will age with the ability to always support themselves and their families, fund all of life’s “you never knows” and save enough money for a retirement that could last 30 years or more.
 Too many women in my generation have too little financial security.

-Though many millennials (ages 18 to 34) seem to be headed in the right personal finance direction, there are still quite a few women in their 30s and 40s who struggle with the challenge of integrating work and family.
+Though many millennials (ages 18 to 34) seem to be headed in the right personal finance direction, there are still quite a few women in their 30s and 40s who struggle with the challenge of integrating work-life and family.
 Ultimately, many still make the decision that it is not possible to “have it all”.
 It is very possible, however, because so many women do not have the choice to opt out, and they find ways to care for both families and a job.

 The more important decision women have to make is whether they want to struggle now or later.
 I would argue that when you are young, you have the energy, mental capacity and resourcefulness to find a way to make work work—and, to the best of your ability, lock in financial security.
 It is so much harder to be older—in your 70s, 80s or 90s—without enough financial resources, with health issues, with fewer opportunities to find paid employment and perhaps no other option than asking adult children for financial support (at a time when they need to stay on track for funding their own long retirements).